American Wrestling Association: Team Challenge Series

-In 1989, with the AWA weakened by a fluctuating and weakened roster, and the promotion seeking to find ways to revive viewer interest, a concept known as the "Team Challenge Series" was developed; the promotion's talent would be divided into three teams competing in a league, and earn points for their team by winning matches; at some unspecified point the highest scoring team would share a (kayfabe) $1 million prize.
+In 1989, with the AWA weakened by a fluctuating and weakened roster, and the promotion seeking to find ways to revive viewer interest, a concept known as the "Team Challenge Series" was developed; the promotion's talent would be divided into three teams competing in a league, and earn points for their team by winning matches.
+At some unspecified point, the highest scoring team would share a (kayfabe) $1 million prize.
 Concurrently, the promotion was also developing a new syndicated television program featuring the Team Challenge Series, hoping to capitalize on the slate of sports entertainment-based shows entering the syndication market at the time (such as American Gladiators and RollerGames) in response to the success of the WWF's televised specials.

-An unsold pilot for the new series—publicly released for the first time in 2018 by WWE Network's "Hidden Gems"—featured Ralph Strangis and Greg Gagne hosting and commentating from the WTCN-TV studio in Minneapolis (referred to as a "Satellite Base").
+An unsold pilot for the new series—publicly released for the first time in 2018 by WWE Network's "Hidden Gems"—featured Ralph Strangis and Greg Gagne hosting and commentating from the WTCN-TV studio in Minneapolis (referred to as the "Satellite Base").
 The matches were recorded in an empty studio with artificial crowd noise; entrances were conducted in front of a green screen "tunnel" with stock footage of fans reacting in restaurants, while the matches were also intercut with this footage.
-The pilot promoted the use of technology such as in-match instant replay and different camera angles, and also included a segment featuring foxy boxing from the Beverly Hills Knockout".
+The pilot promoted the use of technology such as in-match instant replay and new types of camera angles, and also included a segment featuring foxy boxing from the Beverly Hills Knockouts.